raspberrypi/documentation/usage/xbmc.md

-# Installing XBMC on the Raspberry Pi
+# Using XBMC on the Raspberry Pi

 XBMC is media centre software which runs on Raspberry Pi.